 One of the problems with over-the-counter meds is that they often don’t work as advertised, or they might work, but have unpleasant side effects.
 Before Jay and I met, each of us had already shifted our focus to more natural living, so we had experience using home remedies.
 Once we got married, we continued that momentum together.
 Over many years, we gained practical experience with a huge variety of herbal and natural remedies that work amazingly well for every day common health issues.

 There are so many profound herbs, spices and natural substances around the world and we are always intrigued to discover yet another.
-But for this article, we’ll focus on just five important items that you need in your natural first-aid kit.
-Obviously, five items will not cover everything that could possibly happen, but these five cover a lot of ground!
+But for this article, we’ll focus on just six important items that you need in your natural first-aid kit.
+Obviously, six items will not cover everything that could possibly happen, but these six cover a lot of ground!

-This list also only has one item that is ready made… because we believe that the closer to basics we can keep, the better.
+We believe that the closer to basics we can keep, the better.
 There are beautiful and effective products on the market, but they will be more expensive than simply using natural substances.
-In order to make it into the top five, we’ve considered that each item should:
+In order to make it into the top six, we’ve considered that each item should:

 Be easy to find